Skip to contents

 To check on the status of your tileset, you can head over to your Mapbox account and find your tileset on the Tilesets tab.
 Once the tileset is published, you’ll be able to browse your tileset and review its recipe.

-Using vector tilesets in R with the mapboxer package
+Using vector tilesets in R with the mapgl package

-The mapboxer R package by Stefan Kuethe is a a flexible R interface to Mapbox GL JS, Mapbox’s JavaScript web mapping library with a massive amount of features. mapboxapi and mapboxer work quite nicely together; mapboxapi can handle the creation and maintenance of vector tileset pipelines, and mapboxer then handles the visualization of those tiles.
+The mapgl R package is a a flexible R interface to Mapbox GL JS, Mapbox’s JavaScript web mapping library with a massive amount of features. mapboxapi and mapgl work quite nicely together; mapboxapi can handle the creation and maintenance of vector tileset pipelines, and mapgl then handles the visualization of those tiles.

-The add_layer() function in mapboxer allows users to load remote vector tile layers from their Mapbox account and visualize them seamlessly in R. Given that we’ve already tiled our county and tract data, we can visualize all 3000+ US counties and all 80,000+ Census tracts intelligently on the same map.
+The add_vector_source() function in mapgl allows users to load remote vector tile sources from their Mapbox account; the add_fill_layer() function then helps users add layers from those tileset sources.
+Given that we’ve already tiled our county and tract data, we can visualize all 3000+ US counties and all 80,000+ Census tracts intelligently on the same map.

 url = "mapbox://kwalkertcu.us_broadband"